keajs/kea-docs/docs/guide/advanced.md

 const { counter, negativeCounter } = useValues(logic)
 ```

 Extending logic is especially powerful when [writing plugins](/docs/plugins/writing-plugins).
-For example to dynamically
+For
-add actions, reducers or listeners to a logic.
+example to dynamically add actions, reducers or listeners to a logic, based on some key.